annisapf/GoodReadMe-Generator/README.md

 ## Usage
 It is an open project and everyone can contribute - please send and email requesting to be added as a contributor!

 ## License
 License is MIT standard license.

 ## Contributing

-this is an open source app - anyone can contribute
+This is an open source app - anyone can contribute

 ## Tests
 To run tests, run the following command:

 ```